Driving Instructors

 Mutual Recognition

-Under the Mutual Recognition Act, driving instructors moving to NSW who hold a driving instructor licence in another Australian state or territory can apply for a NSW instructor licence without the need for additional training.
-Applicants need to:
+Under the Mutual Recognition Act or the Trans-Tasman Mutual Recognition Act, driving instructors moving to NSW who hold a driving instructor licence in another Australian state or territory or from New Zealand can apply for a NSW instructor licence.
+To find out more follow the link: Apply for a NSW driving instructor licence under mutual recognition

 Automatic Mutual Recognition